sometimesstudy/sometimesstudy/README.md

 ### Hi there 👋

+- 🔭 I’m a PhD candidate in Hunan Univeristy, and currently a temporary full-time research assistant in The Hong Kong Polytechnic University (PolyU)
+- 🌱 I’m currently learning power system resilience enhancement and integated energy system optimization
+- 💬 feel free to make contact with me wang_yuxuan@hnu.edu.cn

 <!--
 **sometimesstudy/sometimesstudy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.